Southern Military District

 The Order of the Red Banner Southern Military District (Южный военный округ) is a military district of Russia.

 It is one of the five military districts of the Russian Armed Forces, with its jurisdiction primarily within the North Caucasus region of the country, and Russian bases in South Caucasian post-Soviet states.
 The Southern Military District was created as part of the 2008 military reforms, and founded by Presidential Decree №1144 signed on September 20, 2010, to replace the North Caucasus Military District, and absorbing the military commands of the Black Sea Fleet and Caspian Flotilla.
 The district began operation on October 22, 2010, under the command of Colonel-General Aleksandr Galkin.

 The Southern Military District is the smallest military district in Russia by geographic size.
 The district contains 13 federal subjects of Russia: Adygea, Astrakhan Oblast, Chechnya, Dagestan, Ingushetia, Kabardino-Balkaria, Kalmykia, Karachay-Cherkessia, Krasnodar Krai, North Ossetia-Alania, Rostov Oblast, Stavropol Krai and Volgograd Oblast.
 After the full-scale Russian invasion of Ukraine was launched on 24 February 2022, six oblasts of Ukraine, partially occupied by Russia, were announced as being added to the district: the Crimea, Donetsk, Kherson, Lugansk, Sevastopol and Zaporozhye.
 These territories are components of Ukraine which since early 2022 have been partially or fully militarily occupied by Russian military forces.

-The Southern Military District is headquartered in Rostov-on-Don, and its acting district commander is Colonel General Aleksandr Sanchik, who has served since November 2024.
+The Southern Military District is headquartered in Rostov-on-Don, and its acting district commander is Lieutenant General Sergey Medvedev, who has served since November 2025.